lovelysystems/copy-on-write/README.md

 # README - copy on write

 Docker image to maintain a duplicated directory structure.
 Works based on filesystem events.
 Copies a file/directory from a tracked source directory when it is created or moved to the source directory.
-Modification time of the original file will be preserved other timestamps will be set to now during the copy.
+All timestamps will be set to now during the copy, no timestamps are preserved.
+This way we make sure we have monotonous rising timestamps for incoming files.

 Works based on regex substitution.
 See [replacements](localdev/replacements.sed) for an example mapping.

-On startup existing files/directories in SOURCE_ROOT are mapped and copied to target if mapped.
+On startup existing files in SOURCE_ROOT are copied to target if mapped.

 See [localdev/docker-compose.yml](localdev/docker-compose.yml) for an example configuration.